Elilgo324/draft_zeroHex/README.md

 ## AlphaHex Agent
 `AlphaHex.py` contains the actual agent that utilizes the general AlphaZero algorithm.

+## Gui
+Playing against the agent can be done by using https://github.com/DebuggerOR/hexgui.

 ## About Us
 Modified by Avshalom Tam, Ori Fogler and Shlomo Rabinovich as undergraduates' final project at Bar Ilan University.